HelenHighwater1/pourfolio/README.md

 ## Special Features

 ### React
 Although this did not start as a React app, I wanted to test the waters with React.
-I kind of sandboxed this by incorporating it into a non-essential part of the app - Vinyards was great because it is a simple table and doesn't really touch anything in the main functionality.
+I kind of sandboxed this by incorporating it into a non-essential part of the app - Vineyards was great because it is a simple table and doesn't really touch anything in the main functionality.

 In the code below, I use a conditionally rendered modal to edit the vineyard information, save the updates, and then loop through the vineyard list to replace the old vineyard information with the updated information.

 ```javascript